 E-Tangata wouldn’t be here without the generosity of its friends and supporters.

-The Tindall Foundation funded the launch of the E-Tangata website at the end of 2014, and since then has provided a strong foundation for us to build on by supporting us for a further three years (ending in May 2019).
+The Tindall Foundation funded the launch of the E-Tangata website at the end of 2014, and has continued to support us.

 Koha: We’ve been blessed to have many generous friends and kindred spirits who’ve supported the cause by way of koha columns, professional advice, second-hand furniture, and even cash.

 Radio Waatea and E-Tangata are longtime friends and continue to support each other’s kaupapa.

 Our readers: E-Tangata was among the first journalism websites to sign up to PressPatron, a New Zealand crowdfunding platform that makes it easy for readers to support websites like ours with regular and one-off contributions.
 Currently, our readers provide our greatest source of funding with more than a thousand providing regular monthly and annual contributions, and many others making one-off contributions.

 If you’d like to join in supporting E-Tangata’s kaupapa, just click the “Become a supporter” button at either the bottom or top of the page.